Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 This is not the system breaking.
 This is the system working as designed.

-Tennessee Republicans redrew the state’s congressional map in a three-day special session in May 2026.
-The map itself was unveiled the day before final passage.
+Tennessee Republicans redrew the state’s congressional map in a three-day special session in May 20261, and unveiled it the day before final passage.
 The timeline was the point.
-Three days is not enough time for sustained press coverage, citizen testimony, or a serious legal review before passage.
+Three days is not enough time for sustained press coverage, citizen testimony, or serious legal review.
 The map cleared the legislature before most Tennesseans knew it was being voted on.

-The line from downtown Memphis to the edge of Middle Tennessee runs through 17 counties because joining urban Memphis voters to a much larger rural population was the entire purpose.
-By one compactness analysis, the district scores around 0.09 - one of the most distorted scores in the country for a current congressional district, and an extreme warning sign on its own.
-That score is the geometric receipt.
-The effect is to dilute Black voting power in Memphis and neutralize a previously Democratic-leaning seat by drowning it in counties that vote the other way.
+It runs through 17 counties because joining urban Memphis voters to a much larger rural population was the entire purpose.
+There’s a standard way to measure how stretched-out a district is, called a compactness score - it runs from 0 to 1, where a tidy district scores near 1 and a contorted one scores near 0.
+The new TN-5 has one of the lowest compactness scores in the country for a current congressional district.
+The effect is to dilute Black voting power in Memphis and drown a previously Democratic-leaning seat in counties that vote the other way.

-The federal fix is real.
-It is also slow.
-The local fix can start now, and most of it does not require any single freshman member of Congress to deliver it alone.
+The federal fix is real, but slow.
+The local fix can start now - and most of it does not require any single freshman member of Congress to deliver it alone.

 My pledge